abramstyle/kaonjs/README.md

-# Keon
+# Kaon
-keon is an react isomorphic app solution. it contains webpack build, hot reloading, code splitting and server side rendering.
+kaon is an react isomorphic app solution. it contains webpack build, hot reloading, code splitting and server side rendering.

+# The pronounce
+/ki:æn/

 # The main stack
 - koa